kurniawano/ictpsp.github.io/_Notes/Basic_Structures.md

 <img src="/ictpsp/assets/images/lesson3/sequential2.png" height=500>

-The above code is similar to the previous one.
+he above code is similar to the previous one.
 The only difference is that we compute both `speed_kmph` and `speed_mph` in this code.
-At the same time, you may have noticed that we don't put a separate process box for the `speed_mph` and `speed_kmph`.
-The reason is that these two computations does not depend on each other and can be computed as long as `speed` has been computed.
-This means that the two computations are at the same dependencies with respect to the `speed` process block.
+At the same time, you may have noticed that we didn't put a separate process box for the `speed_mph` and `speed_kmph`.
+The reason is that these two computations do not depend on each other and can be computed as long as `speed` has been computed.
+This means that the two computations are at the same level of dependency with respect to the `speed` process block.

 ## Branch Structures

-Let's say, now, we want to train at a consistent rate of cadence and we have a specific target to hit, we can monitor our performance whether we hit the target or not using a branch structure.
-For example, if our target for cycling cadence is 60 RPM, then we can have the following flow chart.
+Let's say, now, we want to train at a consistent rate of cadence, and we have a specific target to hit.
+We can monitor our performance to determine whether we hit the target or not using a branch structure.
+For example, if our target for cycling cadence is 60 RPM, then we can create the following flowchart.

 <img src="/ictpsp/assets/images/lesson3/branch.png" width=500>

-In the above flowchart we have introduced a diamond symbol which is used to indicate a **decision** process.
-A Decision process allows a branch to more than one process.
-Inside that decision, a condition has to be specified.
-If the condition is true, a certain process will be executed (block A).
+In the above flowchart, we have introduced a diamond symbol, which is used to indicate a **decision** process.
+A decision process allows the flow to branch to more than one process.
+Inside the decision, a condition has to be specified.
+If the condition is true, a certain process will be executed (Block A).
 Otherwise, another process will be executed.
 In our example here, if the cadence is below 60 RPM, then the user does not hit the target.
 Otherwise, the user hits the target.

 <img src="/ictpsp/assets/images/lesson3/decision.png" width=200>